ray5273/comentario/docs/content/configuration/idps/_index.en.md

 This process is called *federated authentication*.

 Comentario supports a number of such services.
-Each of them has its own way of configuring login, but all of them use the standard **OAuth2 Client Credentials** flow.
+Each of them has its own way of configuring login, but all of them use either the standard **OAuth2 Client Credentials** flow, or **OIDC code flow**.

 Below you can find provider-specific instructions for configuring OAuth2 login for Comentario.